Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/01-create.md

 - "How can I create, copy, and delete files and directories?"
 - "How can I edit files?"
 objectives:
-- "Create a directory hierarchy that matches a given diagram."
+- "Create a directory hierarchy that matches a given structure."
 - "Create files in that hierarchy using an editor or by copying and renaming existing files."
 - "Delete, copy and move specified files and/or directories."
 keypoints: